DLFMetadataAssessment/WebsiteDocumentation/entries/maintenance.md

 During this time, maintainers should also delete any stale and outdated local branches and encourage site contributors to do the same.
 Delete local branches by:

-1. Opening a command line interface tool and navigating to the folder containing your local copy.
+1. Opening a command line interface tool and navigating to the folder on your computer containing your local copy.

 2. Typing ```git branch``` to bring up a list of local branches.

-3. Typing ```git branch -d BRANCHNAME``` to delete that specific branch.
+3. Typing ```git branch -d BRANCHNAME``` to delete that the specific BRANCHNAME.

 4. Repeating as necessary for each branch.

 <h3>Reverting Pull Requests</h3>

-In the event that a pull request is erroneously merged into the default branch, you can revert that pull request by:
+In the event that a pull request is erroneously merged into the default branch, immediately revert that pull request by:

 1. Navigating to appropriate original repository in GitHub.